MicrosoftDocs/visualstudio-docs/subscriptions/manage-mpn-subscriptions.md

 Searchscope: VS Subscription
 ---

-# Managing Visual Studio sSubscriptions offered through the Microsoft Partner Network (MPN)
+# Managing Visual Studio Subscriptions offered through the Microsoft Partner Network (MPN)

 ## Overview
 Partners who earn a competency or who purchase the Action Pack in MPN are eligible to use Visual Studio subscriptions.
 These subscriptions are licensed per user, and are only valid when assigned to a specific named user who works for the partner company.

 See [Visual Studio subscriptions offered to partners in the Microsoft Partner Network (MPN)](program-mpn.md) for details.

-## High-level assignment & access flow
+## High-level assignment and access flow

 ### Microsoft Action Pack subscribers
 Microsoft Action Pack subscriber and Visual Studio subscriptions